List of regiments of the Royal Artillery (1938–1947): Maritime

-The Maritime Anti-Aircraft Regiment Royal Artillery initially had 3 Light Machine Gun Regiments each with 2 Batteries and 1 Regiment of a battery of Bofors 40mm.
+The Maritime Anti-Aircraft Regiment Royal Artillery initially had 3 Light Machine Gun Regiments each with two batteries and one regiment of a battery of Bofors 40 mm.
 Port detachments were formed to find pools of trained Light Machine Gun gunners who could be embarked as required.
-Eventually the machine guns were mostly replaced by Oerlikons and Bofors.

-There was no higher formation, each Commanding Officer reporting direct to RA6 at the War Office.
+Eventually the machine guns were mostly replaced by 20 mm Oerlikons and 40 mm Bofors.
+There was no higher formation, each commanding officer reporting direct to RA6 at the War Office.
 In September 1942 a gunner Brigadier was appointed as commander and in January 1943 the regiment was re-titled Maritime Royal Artillery.

-In March 1943 numbers were increased and the regiment organised into 6 regiments and 24 port detachments in the UK.
-There were also 4 overseas batteries at New York, Port Said, Bombay and South Africa and 4 independent troops at Freetown, Sydney, Algiers and Haifa.
+In March 1943 numbers were increased and the regiment organised into six regiments and twenty-four port detachments in Britain.
+There were four overseas batteries at New York, Port Said, Bombay and South Africa and four independent troops at Freetown, Sydney, Algiers and Haifa.
 A fifth troop was added later at Naples.
-In August 1945 the regiment was re-organised into 1st, 4th & 5th Regiments each with an RHQ, Training Battery and Holding Battery.
+In August 1945 the regiment was re-organised into 1st, 4th and 5th Regiments each with an RHQ, Training Battery and Holding Battery.
 There was also 2nd Regiment in India but this was not fully formed.